BMBDM/scKSFD/README.md

-# scKSFD: Federated Distillation Model with Knowledge Sharing for Cell Type Annotation with Clinical Transcriptome Data
+# scKSFD: Federated Distillation Model with Knowledge Sharing for Cell Type Classification with Clinical Transcriptome Data

 ## Project Overview
 scKSFD is a Python toolkit for cell type annotation using clinical transcriptome data, implementing a federated distillation model with knowledge sharing.
 It aims to facilitate researchers in performing cell type annotation analyses more conveniently.